AdobeDocs/commerce-operations.en/help/operational-playbook/process/project-workshops.md

 # Common project workshops

-Throughout your ecommerce project, you'll need to have workshops to track progress.
+Throughout your ecommerce project, you need to have workshops to track progress.
 Common types of project workshops include:

 - Kick off
 - Discovery
 - Design
-- Techncial
+- Technical
 - QA

 ## Kick off

 Kicking off a new project is exciting and at the same time can be a horror.
-The only thing that can save it from becoming a horror if proper kick-off planning and presentation.
+The only thing that can save it from becoming a horror is proper kick-off planning and presentation.

-Project kick-off is the initial step and needs to be properly planned, laid out and executed.
-Some companies do not require this as they feel its standard but this phase no matter how standard it needs to be carried out effectively.
+Project kick-off is the initial step and needs to be properly planned and executed.
+Some companies do not require this as they feel it's standard, but it still needs to be carried out effectively.
 This forms the foundation of the project.

 There are a few phases of project kick-off: